Skip to main content

 Small business owners should be aware of any active UCC filings recorded against their business, as these can affect their ability to obtain new business financing.
 Before a creditor approves a business for financing, they will do a lien search, and if your business has an active UCC-1 filed against it, your ability to obtain new financing may be delayed, subject to negotiation between creditors, or even declined.
 It will depend on the collateral that each creditor has an interest in.
 Before allowing a creditor to file a UCC-1 financing statement, you should know what assets will be covered and the conditions of termination.

-UCC Filings in Factoring
+How UCC Filings Are Used In Factoring

-*This article was originally published in 2019 and has been updated for 2022
+*This article was originally published in 2019 and has been updated for 2026.

 Benefits of Choosing Riviera as Your Factoring Company